jmashuque/branch-directory-map/README.md

 ## Features

 - use either Directions API for simple routing (uses one request call) or advanced routing features using Routes API (uses two request calls)
+- CSV or DB files can either be hard-coded with the app or read from a file by the user using `ActivityResultContracts.GetContent()`
+- geocode using either just address, or address + postal code, or Google plus codes (if detected)
-- ability to bundle .db files with release with pre-geocoded markers so users don't need to geocode (very costly for hundreds of markers)
+- ability to bundle DB files with release with pre-geocoded markers so users don't need to geocode (very costly for hundreds of markers)
+- export DB file to Downloads folder once all markers have been geocoded
 - uses EncryptedSharedPreferences to store API key for HTTPS requests, since this key cannot be secured without a backend proxy
 - conditional approach to dependencies/imports so you can either implement Firebase Remote Config or Java NDK C++ obfuscation to retrieve the insecure API key
 - includes two sample CSV files in assets folder, with a sample gradle.properties.example file with the right settings to geocode/map the locations in the CSV files
-- uses [RootBeer](https://github.com/scottyab/rootbeer) to prevent root access and denies debugging mode to further protect the insecure requests API key
+- optionally uses [RootBeer](https://github.com/scottyab/rootbeer) (by [Scott Alexander-Bown](https://github.com/scottyab)) to prevent root access and denies debugging mode to further protect the insecure requests API key

 ## Requirements

-- Android 6.0 Marshmallow (API 23) or later required to use `EncryptedSharedPreferences`
+- Android 6.0 Marshmallow (API 23) or later required (to use `EncryptedSharedPreferences`)
 - Google Cloud account (free to make, requires valid credit card, must create a new project)
-- Two Google API keys, one secure and restricted to the app's name and SHA-1, the other insecure and restricted to Google Directions/Geocoding/Routes API's
+- two Google API keys, one secure and restricted to the app's name and SHA-1, the other insecure and restricted to Google Directions/Geocoding/Routes API's
-- To protect insecure API key: either a Firebase account (must create a new project to not link with Google Cloud) with Remote Config, or Java NDK for C++ obfuscation
+- to protect insecure API key: either a Firebase account (must create a new project to not link with Google Cloud) with Remote Config, or Java NDK for C++ obfuscation
-- File called api.dat in your root project folder with the app API key on the first line, and if using NDK then the requests API key on the second line
+- file called `api.dat` in your root project folder with the app API key on the first line, and if using NDK then the requests API key on the second line
-- RootBeer (from Maven Central, doesn't require additional setup)
+- RootBeer (optional, from Maven Central, doesn't require additional setup)

+## Installation

+Detailed instructions coming soon.
+For now just clone the repository, unzip it, and load the folder as a project in Android Studio.
+Then, copy all of `gradle.properties.example` into the auto-generated `gradle.properties` file, and either use the example values and CSV files or make your own configuration and add your CSV files to `app\src\main\assets`.
+You are now ready to compile and run your first build.

 ## Roadmap

+- ability to convert XLSX files to CSV in the app
-- further fields in the database including notes such as "new branch" or "branch closed"
+- further fields in the database also parsed from the CSV, including notes, hours of operation, manager, etc.
-- ability to track users from Firebase
+- ability to track users from Firebase for authentication
+- unit testing and release configuration including key signing
-- user feedback through Firebase to report wrong information or address changes
+- user feedback through Firebase to report wrong information, address changes, new branches to add, or bugs
-- distribute .db files through Firebase so users don't have to geocode anything themselves, preventing further API costs
+- distribute DB files through Firebase so users don't have to geocode anything themselves, preventing further API costs
 - backend proxy option in the works for securing the requests API key
-- Eventually a Flutter version for iOS implementation
+- eventually a Flutter version for iOS implementation
+- usage of the Places API to be able to select addresses on the map
+- possible hidden debug menu for easy developer access to functions and being able to override build parameters
+- maybe Firebase App Check if I ever figure out how to implement it without Play Integrity

+## Security

+Due to how Google allows usage of its API keys, this app utilizes two API keys.
+The first is hard-coded in the APK at build time, making it completely exposed.
+This key is used to render the map fragment.
+You need to ensure this key is restricted to this app's package name and SHA-1 fingerprint.
+And the second key is fetched from either Firebase Remote Config or Java NDK, depending on build settings, so this key is at least partially exposed.
+This key is used for Directions/Geocoding/Routes API requests, so unfortunately this key has to exist as an unencrypted string at some points in the app's lifecycle.
+For this reason it is highly recommended to use Firebase Remote Config instead of Java NDK.
+You should also restrict this key to the three API's mentioned.
+Both API keys are susceptible to being decompiled or leaked from memory inspection, and unfortunately until a backend proxy is implemented this will continue to be an issue.
+I also highly recommend you set up budget alerts on your Google Cloud billing account for your project, including setting up a Pub/Sub topic to automate shutting down API's before your budget threshold reaches 100%, consult Google's documentation for further information.
+And lastly, the `api.dat` file must never be committed to a repository, which is why it is already in `.gitignore`.

 ## Changelog

+### 0.1-alpha2 (2025-03-14)
+- feature: conditional deployment of RootBeer, but still highly recommended to use in your build
+- major fix: fatal error when using Firebase Remote Config that caused CMake to run and fail, CMake is now properly conditional
+- fix: gradle lint implementation and `gradle.properties.example` file
+- fix: MainActivity logic and RootBeer implementation
+- fix: deselecting a marker now cancels `getInformationTask()`
+- upgrade: android gradle plugin to 8.9.0
+- revised: used Gemini to generate better real-world addresses for sample CSV asset files
+- revised: `libs.versions.toml` to remove unused dependencies and update active ones
+- revised: `.gitignore` improved for readability
+- upcoming: marker icons will render with a letter to show position if on the route
+- upcoming: ability to display all marker tables together
+- upcoming: revised database scheme to help geocode better including mandatory full-format postal codes and separate plus codes

 ### 0.1-alpha1 (2025-03-13)
 - initial release